 If a retainer is misshapen or damaged, it may also be too loose: while this is less likely to damage your teeth, a retainer that is too loose will not provide the necessary retention force to keep your teeth from shifting.
 Contact your orthodontist so they can examine your retainer.

 Is your retainer not fitting?
-If it’s too loose, or too tight to put comfortable in your mouth, then it is no longer fitting.
+If it’s too loose, or too tight to wear comfortably in your mouth, then it is no longer fitting.
 Don’t force it – and don’t try to adjust it at home!
 Your orthodontist has special instruments for adjusting orthodontic appliances.

 If you try to adjust it at home, you can further damage the appliance, or warp the shape so that it no longer functions.